 The Microsoft Certified Solutions Expert (MCSE) credential is the premier certification for professionals who analyze the business requirements and design and implement the infrastructure for business solutions based on the Microsoft Windows platform and Microsoft Server software.
-It is one of the most widely recognized and sought after technical certifications in the IT industry demonstrating to employers, clients and colleagues that an individual has achieved expertise in the area in Information Technology.
+It is one of the mostwidely recognized and sought after technical certifications in the IT industry demonstrating to employers, clients and colleagues that an individual has achieved expertise in the area in Information Technology.

-Microsoft Certified Solutions Expert
+Microsoft Certified Solutions Associate (MCSA)

-Fall 0
+ENL 111 or Written Communication 3

-ENL 111/125 Written Communication or Business Technical Writing 3
+ENL 231 Business and Technical Writing

+IT 120 Network Operating Systems 3

 IT 210 Networking Administration I 3

 IT 211 Networking Administration II 3

 IT 216 Networking Administration III 3

 IT 217 Networking Administration IV 3

-15

-Spring

 IT 219 Networking Administration V 3

-IT 222 Networking Administration VI 3

-IT 223 Networking Administration VII 3
+IT 230 or Network Communications 3

+IT 270 Computer Essentials & Applications

-IT 224 Fundamentals of Network Security 3
+IT 224 or Fundamentals of Network Security 3

+IT 293 Networking Practicum 0

-Elective 3
+Math Elective 3

-15